Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Case Studies

-\paragraph{Conversations} In Table \ref{tbl_cnt}, we instruct the model to conduct a very difficult object counting task.
+In Table \ref{tbl_cnt}, we instruct the model to conduct a very difficult object counting task.
 The correct answer for this question is 63, which is quite hard for existing LVLMs.
-InstructBLIP failed to give the correct answers, while with MoCLE, InstructBLIP can respond the user query in a much more proper manner.
+InstructBLIP fails to give the correct answers, while with MoCLE, InstructBLIP can respond the user query in a more proper manner.

 In Table \ref{tbl_ocr}, the model is queried to recognize the character in the image.
 InstructBLIP performs not so well on this query possibly because OCR-related tasks conflict with other tasks during training.
 With MoCLE, the model can give correct results.